dpkrepo/SysAdmin-Resources/README.md

     ├── Lab-Guides/
     └── Notes/
 ```
-### How to create is entire structure using simple PowerShell Script
+### How to create above folder structure using simple PowerShell Script?

+Copy this script in PowerShell console

 ```
 $base = "C:\SysAdmin-Resources"